snugel/cas-offinder/README.md

 - The second line indicates the desired pattern including PAM site,
 - The remaining lines are the query sequences and maximum mismatch numbers, separated by spaces.
 (The length of the desired pattern and the query sequences should be the same!)
+- Optinally, you can spacify labels per each query sequence, it will be annotated in the output file (`Id` field).

 For the pattern and the query sequences, mixed bases are allowed to account for the degeneracy in PAM sequences.